 This will bring you a step close to the mindsets of your customers and will help you position your project from the right angle.

 Try to connect with as many like-minded individuals and organizations as you can.
 These guys will be your support team and (hopefully) your backers, so it’s vital that you become part of their community.

-Create a survey with Wufoo asking who experienced a problem that you are trying to solve, and then share it on your Facebook profile or a page to collect responses.
+Create a survey with Wufoo or JotForm asking who experienced a problem that you are trying to solve, and then share it on your Facebook profile or a page to collect responses.
 You will get very valuable answers and contact details of people who will participate in your survey.
 Most often, they end up becoming your hot prospects.
 Don’t be afraid to ask them for feedback about your project.
 Any insight you can get from a potential customer or backer is invaluable when you’re designing your campaign.
 It will help you test whether there is an audience for your project out there.

 A word to the wise, very niche projects don’t work well in crowdfunding.
 Your target audience needs to be big enough to generate a mounting interest.
 E.g. if you are bringing a new book on “How to Correctly Feed an Ostrich” you should know that not many farmers are surfing the crowdfunding platforms, not saying about farmers who own an ostrich.
 But if you introduce a cool table lamp, with a nice differentiating design with a light color and intensity controlling app, you may grab attention of much more people (including the ostrich farmers).

 So, you have tested your idea and want to start fundraising?
 Great!
 But your campaign doesn’t begin on Indiegogo, Kickstarter or any of the other platforms, it begins with market research.